Vice President-Elect Kamala Harris Attacked As “The Indian” By British Bigot Lord John Kilclooney, “What If The Indian Becomes President?”

 Excuse us, who?
 “The Indian”?
 Are you f***ing serious?!?
 Kilclooney tried to come back and clean it up but we all saw it and there is absolutely no excuse for it.

-Lord Speaker Norman Fowler g-checked his KKKolleague for speaking about a historical figure like Kamala Harris in such a way.
+Lord Speaker Norman Fowler g-checked his KKKolleague for speaking about a historical figure like Kamala Harris in such a terrible way.

+“This is an offensive way to refer to anyone, let alone a woman who has just made history,” Fowler exclaimed.

+“The comment is entirely unacceptable and has no place in British politics.
+I could not be clearer.”

 As far as we’re concerned, Kilclooney can keep his apology.
 We’d much rather he take a tumble down a flight of stairs or spill boiling water on himself.
 Either of those would be much more satisfying than some weak-ass, mealy-mouthed mea culpa.